-Students must lodge their Application to Study a CCAFL Course by 20 June in the year they wish to undertake their examination.
+Students must lodge their Application to Study a CCAFL Course by the closing date in the year they wish to undertake their examination.
 Late applications will not be accepted.

 The awards available for CCAFL courses are based on achievement in the external assessment.
 Students who are not present for the external assessment will not receive an award.
 The available awards are: